noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 - Some CloudWatch metrics are not collected by default.
 - must be installed on servers in order post events
+- imports network performance metrics for EC2 instances running on Linux using the Elastic Network Adapter (ENA) to publish network performance metrics to CloudWatch.

 #### application monitoring